jullanggit/atem/README.md

 Mostly made for the same reasons as [rebos](https://gitlab.com/Oglo12/rebos), but with a different approach to determining the system's state:
 Atem has no generation tracking.
 Instead system state is determined using each managers 'list' command.
 This solves one of the main problems I've had when using rebos: the 'built' generation and the actual system getting out of sync.
-While this does increase the burden the individual managers have to bear, [all of the ones I personally use](https://github.com/jullanggit/atem-managers) already have a built-in way to get their items
+While this does increase the burden the individual managers have to bear, [all of the ones I personally use](https://github.com/jullanggit/atem-configs) already have a built-in way to get their items

+See [my atem configs](https://github.com/jullanggit/atem-configs) for a reference config

 ## Naming
 - Meta backwards is atem